 At ITC I met Mr. Akhilesh Sinha who was then the General Manager at ITC and my mentor.
 He helped me discover my true potential and most importantly my true calling – my purpose – translating scientific ideas into successful products.

-While at the same time I would also like to acknowledge the support from Mr. Sanjay Singh the CEO of ITC, PSPD who facilitated my professional and academic progression in parallel tracks.
+While at the same time I would also like to acknowledge the support from Mr. Sanjay Singh the CEO of ITC, PSPD (Paperboards and Specialty Papers Division) who facilitated my professional and academic progression in parallel tracks.

 With the funding and support from ITC I was able to complete my PhD in Paper Engineering from Jadavpur University.
 This was possible because my PhD research topic was in great alignment with my job role at ITC besides also fulfilling my purpose.
 This time around I was lucky to have my lovely wife, Papiya, my loving little daughter, Debotri, my parents and my PhD supervisors Dr. Swati Bandhyopadhyay & Dr. Phil Green who supported me in every possible way throughout my PhD journey.
 My wife, in particular, had to go through a lot of sacrifices to make me what I am today.

-I embarked on my PhD research journey to find a solution to real-world industrial challenge of developing reliable predictive tools for upscaling the development life cycle of paperboards.
-It was possible for me to enrich and deploy my learnings from PhD research into real world paper production scenario since I was concurrently working at ITC while pursing the PhD research at the same time.
+I embarked on my PhD research journey to find a solution to the real-world industrial challenge of developing reliable predictive tools for upscaling the development life cycle of paperboards.
+It was possible for me to enrich and deploy my learnings from my PhD research into real world paper production scenario since I was concurrently working at ITC while pursing my PhD research.

 How did you get your first break?